lupyuen/lupyuen.github.io/src/ci2.md

 (Constrained by CPU, not RAM or I/O. Pic above)

-There's something quirky about about Errors and Warnings...
+Something quirky about about Errors and Warnings...

 ![TODO](https://lupyuen.github.io/images/ci2-flow3.jpg)